j143/release-scripts/README.md

 1. Login with Apache Credentials
 2. Confirm access to `org.apache.systemds` by visiting https://repository.apache.org/#stagingProfiles;1486a6e8f50cdf
-3. Go to `Profile` (top right dropdown menu).
-Choose `User Token` from dropdown, then select `Access User Token`.
-Copy the Maven XML configuration block.
-4. This token will be used in `settings.xml`

 ## Add future release version to JIRA